Gunfighter: Fact and fiction

-Quick draw and hip shooting was a rare skill in the West, and only a handful of historically known gunslingers were known to be fast, such as Luke Short, John Wesley Hardin, and Wild Bill Hickok.
-Shooting a pistol with one hand is normally associated with gunslingers, and is also a standard for them of the era to carry two guns and fire ambidextrously.
-Capt.
-Jonathan R. Davis carried two revolvers in his iconic gunfight, while Jesse James himself carried over half a dozen revolvers in many of his gunfights.
+In real-life, a gunfight could be a spur-of-the-moment, with one drawing his pistol, and the other reacting.
+Often it would develop into a shootout where both men bolted for cover.
+Tales tended to grow with repeated telling, and a single fight might grow into a career-making reputation.
+For instance, the gunfight at the O.K.
+Corral made legends of Wyatt Earp and the Cochise County Cowboys, but they were relatively minor figures before that conflict.
+Some gunslingers, such as Bat Masterson, actively engaged in self-promotion.
+How famous gunfighters died is as varied as each man.
+Many well-known gunfighters were so feared by the public because of their reputation that when they were killed, they died as a result of ambush rather than going down in a "blaze of glory".

 Gunfighters King Fisher, John Wesley Hardin, Ben Thompson, Billy the Kid, Wild Bill Hickok, and Pat Garrett all died as a result of ambushes, killed by men who feared them because of their reputation.
 Gunmen Kid Curry, Jim Courtright, Dallas Stoudenmire and Dave Rudabaugh were killed in raging gun battles, much as portrayed in films about the era, and usually against more than one opponent.
 Bill Longley and Tom Horn were executed.
 Famed gunman Clay Allison died in a wagon accident.
 Gunmen Wyatt Earp, Bat Masterson, Bass Reeves, Commodore Perry Owens, and Luke Short all died of natural causes, living out their lives on reputation and avoiding conflict in secluded retirement.
 Gunfighter and lawman Frank Eaton, known as "Pistol Pete" lived into old age and gained further fame, before his death at age 97, by becoming the mascot for Oklahoma A&M College (now Oklahoma State University).
 Rare are the gunfighters who, like William Sidney "Cap" Light, died accidentally by their own hand.